 Erika M. Weinert is a copy and line editor who lives in the Pacific Northwest (PNW).
 She is an active member of the Northwest Editors Guild, a regional, industry-specific association of editors.
-She currently provides remote copy and line editing services to Home & Design Magazine, based in Naples, Florida; Dalton Carpet One in Dalton, Georgia; and authors of paranormal romance, thriller/horror, and fantasy.
+She currently provides remote copy and line editing services to Home & Design Magazine, based in Naples, Florida; Dalton Carpet One in Dalton, Georgia; and authors of fantasy, sci-fi/fantasy, action/adventure, and paranormal romance.

 Erika is also a wife and a mother.
 She's been married since 2008.
 The same year, she and her husband brought their only child into the world.
 Family is her number-one priority in life, which is why Erika takes evenings, weekends, and holidays off.
 That, and to avoid burnout.
 Since editing is her passion, burnout is not an option.